TheRealWaldo/thermal/README.md

 This is a rework of [eyalcha/thermal](https://github.com/eyalcha/thermal) that corrects a number of issues, makes it compatible with HA 2016.6 forward, and adds new functionality.

+## Differences

+This is not a complete list:

+- More resilient connections
+- Optional auto-ranging capabilities
+- Optional in-camera overlay of metrics

 ## Installation

 ### INSTALLATION VIA HACS